Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Total Sample Complexity of Opinion Formation

-Note that every $m_i$ should be an integer but the optimization in \pref{thm:general_optimal} consider a continuous relaxation where $m_i > 0$.
-However, we show that our solution gives an $n$-additive approximation to TSC; this is, in general, a very good approximation since we have $m^*_i\geq 1$ for all $i$.
-In the following sections, for simplification, we abuse the notation and use $TSC(G, \pmb{v}, \epsilon)$ to denote the solution of the optimization in \pref{thm:general_optimal}.
+\junk{Note that every $m_i$ should be an integer that larger than $k$ by the definition of TSC, but the optimization in Theorem \ref{thm:general_optimal} considers a continuous relaxation where $m_i > 0$.
+However, we show that our solution gives an $nk$-additive approximation to TSC in general, which is a fair approximation since TSC is defined with $m_i \ge k$.
+The additional $nk$ factor only introduce $k$ more samples to every agent, leading to a constant multiplicative approximation.}